Diversity Advocate

 In general the Diversity Advocate should:

-• Lead discussions related to strategies for developing a diverse pool that could lead to attracting and hiring women, persons of color, persons with disabilities and veterans.
-Keep the issues at the center of every strategic conversation and each phase of the decision-making process.
+- Lead discussions related to strategies for developing a rich pool of applicants.
+Keep principles of non-discrimination and equal opportunity at the center of every strategic conversation and each phase of the decision-making process.

-• Drawing attention to the assumptions individual members may bring to their evaluation of candidates when such assumptions are leading the committee away from an objective assessment of the knowledge, skills, and experiences necessary to be a top candidate.
+- Draw attention to the assumptions individual members may bring to their evaluation of candidates when such assumptions are leading the committee away from a merit-based assessment of the knowledge, skills, and experiences necessary to be a top candidate.

 Other Specific Duties of the Diversity Advocate

-• Identify and recommend best practices for an effective search, including, but not limited to flexible position announcements, targeted and or interdisciplinary areas of scholarship or research, diverse search committees and tools to evaluate every candidate on all established criteria.
+- Identify and recommend best practices for an effective search, including, but not limited to: flexible position announcements, targeted and/or interdisciplinary areas of scholarship or research, and tools to evaluate every candidate on all established criteria.

 Important Considerations